luna/luna-book/visual_representation.md

 ## Nodes
-A node is the most primitive entity, which connected with other nodes form the data flow graph.
+Nodes are the most primitive entities in the visual representation, which, together with other nodes, form the data flow graph.

 ### Value nodes
 Value nodes are the most common node types.
 They represent any valid Luna value, including data processing functions.
-From the high perspective, a value node can generate data, modify it or store in a database.
+From the high perspective, a value node can generate data, modify it or pass to it some external service like a web service or a database.
 Value nodes consist of several visual elements:

-###### Node expression (the node name) <span class="uiref">1</span>
+###### Node expression <span class="uiref">1</span>
-The node expression, sometimes referred to as the node name, is any valid Luna code, in particular a function name.
-For example, a node which adds together two objects is named `+`.
+The node expression is any valid Luna code, in particular a function name.
+For example, a node adding two objects is named `+`.

+###### Node name <span class="uiref">2</span>
+The node name is a name you give to it to describe its role in the graph.
+Any other node referencing this one uses this name.

-###### Input ports <span class="uiref">2</span> and output ports <span class="uiref">3</span>
+###### Input ports <span class="uiref">3</span> and output ports <span class="uiref">4</span>
-Ports are the data node's communication gates.
+Ports are the node's communication gates.
 Data flows into input ports on the left side, is processed according to the node expression and the result flows out from the output ports on the right side.
 Port colors indicate what type of data flows trough them.
 You will learn more about data types in the [Types 101](dummy.md) chapter.

-###### Self port<span class="uiref">4</span>
+###### Self port<span class="uiref">5</span>
 Luna is an object oriented language.
 It means that every data that flows between nodes is not just information, it can also respond to your commands.
 You can for example tell a car to stop, a dog to bark, a number to increase or a list to sort its items.
 If a data is connected to self port, then the node's expression tell it what to do.
 A rule of thumb is that if you want to process a data, connect it to the self port.
 You will learn in detail about it in the [Making our own type](dummy.md) chapter.

 ![](/assets/node_with_self_and_args.png)